g3492/vzborg/README.md

 Edit before using Vzborg, to customize defaults values for repository, encryption, etc..

+You can have different config files in /etc/vzborg for managing different repositories or environments.
+You can instruct vzborg to read a specific configuration file, instead the default, with the -C option.
+Ex:

+`vzborg -c backup -C remoterepo -i 121`

+Backup guest with ID 121 reading configuration options from /etc/vzborg/remoterepo file.

 ### Backup names

 Vzborg creates backups encoding the guest ID and the backup time into the name, for example: